ben594/align/FAQ.md

 We do NOT recommend this approach for development, however, because:
 * You have to keep that server running at all times (which is not cheap).
-* Whenever one of you changes the database schema, it immediately affects all other teammates' Flask apps.
+* Whenever one of you change the database schema, it immediately affects all other teammates' Flask apps.
 There is no isolation and it's too easy to break things.